 Girard notes that when we cannot easily rid society of a culprit, the thirst for assigning blame goes underground, fragmenting in sometimes ugly ways.
 Thus today individuals “do everything they can to conceal their scapegoating from themselves, and as a general rule they succeed.
 Today as in the past, to have a scapegoat is to believe one doesn’t have any.”

 This last line struck me between the eye, since many commentators – and indeed about half of our nation – have spent the past weeks wondering how someone like Donald Trump could come to be elected president.
 Donald Trump, who has tapped support among rural, largely white, Americans.
 Donald Trump, who has publicly and vociferously scapegoated individuals (and minority groups, and entire nations…) for America’s problems.
 “When we suspect people around us of giving in to the temptation of scapegoating,” Girard writes, “we denounce them indignantly.
 We ferociously denounce the scapegoating of which our neighbors are guilty.”
 Indeed, in the past weeks many Americans have taken to publicly denouncing the president-elect and his basket of depl—er, cabinet prospects.
-Most recently, the cast of Hamilton called VP-elect Pence on the carpet after he saw a performance of the show, and made a spectacle of it on social media.
 But to what end?

 I am not interested here in defending, or evaluating Trump’s choices since election.
 I am interested here in considering how people of good will should engage with people who voted differently.
 Girard cautions us against grand gestures of denunciation: “We could use our insight discreetly with our neighbors, not humiliating those we catch in the very act of expelling a scapegoat.
 But more frequently we turn our knowledge into a weapon, a means not only of perpetuating old conflicts but of raising them to a new level of cunning.”
 Our awareness of social inequities and inflammatory language causes a moral response of revulsion, and rightly so.
 But in the very act of attempting to correct a wrong, Girard warns, humans tend to employ the same ugly tactics.